The average salary for an Automotive Engineer is $77,582.

 An automotive engineer creates and improves mechanisms and designs within the automotive field.
 The automotive engineer may work for an original equipment manufacturer or for a company that manufactures cars.
 Much of the work is done on a computer with CAD software, so proficiency with design software is necessary.
 However, some of the work is hands-on, such as tests that are carried out to try out new technologies.
 The automotive engineer will often be tasked with coming up with designs relatin…Read more

-Automotive Engineer Tasks
+Job Satisfaction for Automotive Engineer

 Automotive Engineer Job Listings

-Popular Skills for Automotive Engineer
+What Are Popular Skills for Automotive Engineers?

-What is the Pay by Experience Level for Automotive Engineer
+What is the Pay by Experience Level for Automotive Engineers?

 Pay Difference by Location